-Cancelled – American Contradictions: Slavery and the American Revolution at the Old Manse
+American Contradictions: Enslavement and the American Revolution at The Old Manse

 Many who fought for liberty and independence from Great Britain also enslaved other people – a contradiction that is at the heart of the American Revolution.
 At the Old Manse, we see this contradiction embodied in the life of William Emerson, “Patriot Preacher” and slave holder.
-We also see it… Read More
+We also… Read More

 Home to Two Revolutions: Tour of the Old Manse